MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 ### Auto attendants and Call queues

 Auto attendants allow you to set up menu options to route calls based on caller input.
 Call queues are waiting areas for callers.
-Used together, auto attendants and call queues can easily route callers to the appropriate person or department in your organization.
+Used together, Auto attendants and Call queues can easily route callers to the appropriate person or department in your organization.

-For information about auto attendants and call queues, see the following articles:
+For information about Auto attendants and Call queues, see the following articles:

 - [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md)
 - [Set up an Auto attendant](create-a-phone-system-auto-attendant.md)